Social media is an integral part of modern life for a great many people across the world.

 Like Facebook, Twitter allows connectivity from a host of third-party applications.
 These range from apps that link to newspaper comment sections by allowing you to “sign up with Twitter,” to Twitter tools and mobile apps that allow you to post to Twitter without using the Twitter website or official apps.

 When you link an app to Twitter, you choose how much access that app has.
-In some cases this access is minimal, but in others, apps are given the right to tweet on your behalf - so to maximise your privacy, you should minimise the number of apps that have any kind of access.
+In some cases this access is minimal, but in others, apps are given the right to tweet on your behalf - so to maximize your privacy, you should minimize the number of apps that have any kind of access.